PPIA Fellowship

 The foundation of the PPIA Fellowship, the JSI experience builds knowledge in economics, statistics, domestic & international policy studies, and leadership topics.
 During their time at their JSI, students will build valuable relationships with like-minded peers, graduate schools, and employers alike.

-JSIs take place at one of five prestigious partner campuses.
+JSIs take place at one of four prestigious partner campuses.

 PPIA Fellowship Benefits